SamR5/Logo-interpreter/README.md

         END                         # end of the procedure
         DOTTED_LINE                 # a call of the procedure

-        TO TRIANGLE :L          # this one has an argument (they must be space separated) REPEAT 3 [FD L RT 120]
+        TO TRIANGLE :L :A :B        # this procedure has three parameters REPEAT 3 [FD :L RT 120]     # parameters are prefixed with ":"
         END
         TRIANGLE 30                 # will execute: REPEAT 3 [FD 30 RT 120]
  - Not implemented yet

-        RANDOM N            # a random integer between 0 and N (included) RANDOM A B          # a random integer between A and B (included) SETHEADING X        # set the heading to X (counterclockwise with 0 to the right)
+        SETPENCOLOR R G B       # change the color to RGB (3 integers <256 or 3 floats <1) SETBGCOLOR R G B        # change the background color

 ## TODO
- - A set heading keyword with an angle or NSEW
- - A random keyword
- - Allow rithmetic operation "+-*/()" (with regex ???)
+ - Allow arithmetic operation "+-*/()" (with regex ???)
  - A set pen color keyword with RGB as arguments
  - Animate the turtle !!!
  - A clear screen keyword
  - A wait keyword to control the animation

 ## Updates

+### 12/04/2020
+ - Custom exceptions in separated file
+ - Every parameter of procedure should be prefixed with ":"
+ - Supports floating point numbers
+ - Handle bracket exception with "repeat"
+ - New keyword : RANDOM
+ - New keyword : SETHEADING (or SH)

 ### 11/04/2020
  - Exception handling
  - Automatically draw when the file is modified
  - Allow lowercase (the whole instructions are case insensitive)